FBI Conceals Chinese Infiltration of U.S. Election Software

-The agent informed Engelbrecht that “two women” at the FBI’s headquarters believed that Phillips and Engelbrecht were “in the wrong for doing this” and that the D.C. office was now trying “to figure out how you guys broke the law to find all of this”.
+The agent informed Engelbrecht that “two women” at the FBI’s headquarters believed that Phillips and Engelbrecht were “in the wrong for doing this” and that the D.C. office was now trying “to figure out how you guys broke the law to find all of this.”

 Engelbrecht added, “which of course we didn't, but that was kind of their MO [modus operandi], they were going to try to pin something on us, and today you can pick your headlines about how the FBI has done this time and again.”

-Phillips remarked, “The problem is they know about this and they chose to do nothing.
-They chose to investigate it and in the end, they chose to blame us, but this is China.
-These are Chinese operatives in the United States, these are Chinese citizens who are programming this.”
+Phillips remarked, “The problem is they know about this, and they chose to do nothing.
+They chose to investigate it, and in the end, they chose to blame us, but this is China.
+These are Chinese operatives in the United States; these are Chinese citizens who are programming this.”

-Engelbrecht and Phillips, who have worked in the election industry for a combined fifty years, described how this was a “complete and total failure” of federal law enforcement, U.S. intelligence, and the Department of Homeland Security which is primarily responsible for the “critical infrastructure” making up the U.S. election system.
+Engelbrecht and Phillips, who have worked in the election industry for a combined fifty years, described how this was a “complete and total failure” of federal law enforcement, U.S. intelligence, and the Department of Homeland Security which is primarily responsible for securing the “critical infrastructure” making up the U.S. election system.

-“In fact, the president of this company sits on the board of another election company that is one of the founding members of DHS's election security task force.
+“The president of this company sits on the board of another election company that is one of the founding members of DHS's election security task force.
 So you want to talk about the fox in the hen house?
 It's all right there,” Engelbrecht noted about Konnech CEO Eugene Yu’s membership on Votem Corp.’s Board of Advisors.

 Furthermore, Phillips added, “The same individual who programmed this election mess, PollChief, was also the lead programmer for the Confucius Institute internal comms [communication] mechanism.”

-“Meaning how they exchange data between here and China, this same person built the entire app that runs all of these elections across the United States.
-This is a red Chinese communist op run against the United States by Chinese operatives and it's a disaster.”
+“Meaning how they exchange data between here and China; this same person built the entire app that runs all of these elections across the United States.
+This is a red Chinese communist op run against the United States by Chinese operatives, and it's a disaster.”